Medical information

 ARTERY : blood vessel that carries blood from the heart to the organs.

-VEIN: blood vessel that carries blood from the periphery of the body to the heart.
-It has swallowtail valves to prevent backflow of blood.
+WINE : blood vessel that carries blood from the periphery of the body to the heart.
+It is equipped with swallow's nest valves to prevent the reflux of blood.

 DEEP VEIN : vein distributed in the middle of the muscles.